 Loved by gourmands as the birthplace of Prosciutto and Parmigiano Reggiano cheese, this ancient city in the northern Emilia-Romagna region has a rich culinary tradition.
-The cheese, ham, vinegar, and wines made in the area are among the world’s most sought-after, making this a true mecca for food and wine lovers.
+The cheese, ham, vinegar, and wines made in the area are among the world’s most sought-after, making this a real mecca for food and wine lovers.
 The city itself is an elegant place known for its stately architecture and ancient university.

-Founded by the Etruscans and transformed into a Roman colony in 183 BC, Parma’s importance was derived mainly from its location along one of the important Roman roads.
+Founded by the Etruscans and transformed into a Roman colony in 183 BC, Parma’s importance was derived mainly from its location along with one of the important Roman roads.
 Although it quickly gained a fair measure of prosperity, Parma’s early years were far from peaceful, and the city was conquered and destroyed repeatedly.
 In peaceful times, Parma built up its castles, inns, and hospitals as more and more travelers stopped by on the road that linked northern Europe with Rome.
 You can visit some of those ancient buildings both within Parma itself and in the surrounding countryside.

-Giuseppe Verdi (composer of Nabucco, Rigoletto, Aida and La Traviata) was born in the small village of Roncole near Parma and a music festival is celebrated in his honor every year.
+Giuseppe Verdi (composer of Nabucco, Rigoletto, Aida and La Traviata) was born in the small village of Roncole near Parma, and a music festival is celebrated in his honor every year.
 The small airport of Parma is named after him.
 Other famous artists born in Parma or known to have worked there include Benedetto Antelami, Correggio, Parmigianino, Bodoni, Salimbene, and Toscanini.

-While one of the best things to do in Parma is to simply wander its tidy, romantic streets and snack at its cafés and trattorias, the city does contain several interesting buildings and monuments you’d be well-advised to seek out.
+While one of the best things to do in Parma is to simply wander its tidy, romantic streets and snack at its cafés and trattorias, the city does contain several impressive buildings and monuments you’d be well-advised to seek out.
 Begin your visit with a stop at the Duomo.
 In contrast to so many of Italy’s heavily decorated, ornate temples, this Romanesque creation soothes with its clean lines and rather plain beauty.
-Continue on to the much-restored Palazzo della Pilotta, once the private residence of ruling nobles and now the home to a half-dozen museums and cultural institutions, among them the highly esteemed National Gallery.
+Continue to the much-restored Palazzo Della Pilotta, once the private residence of ruling nobles and now the home to a half-dozen museums and cultural institutions, among them the highly esteemed National Gallery.

 Gastronomy & Wine

 Parma is at no loss for opulent, imposing churches.
-The grandest of the bunch is the Romanesque Duomo, whose Baptistery dates to 1196 (see below), but also worth seeking out are the 15th-century baroque Church of Saint John the Evangelist and the Renaissance Sanctuary of Santa Maria della Steccata, begun in 1521.
+The grandest of the bunch is the Romanesque Duomo, whose Baptistery dates to 1196 (see below), but also worth seeking out are the 15th-century baroque Church of Saint John the Evangelist and the Renaissance Sanctuary of Santa Maria Della Steccata, begun in 1521.

 A slew of worthy museums fill the Palazzo della Pilotta, a 16th-century creation where you will now find the Palatine Library, the National Gallery, the Archaeological Museum, the Bodoni Museum, and the Farnese Theatre.
 Other palaces are scattered about the center of the city.
 The bright yellow Palazzo del Governatore (Governor’s Palace) stands watch over a broad piazza, while the 16th-century Ducal Palace boasts lovely gardens.